java-operator-sdk/kubernetes-glue-operator/docs/reference.md

 Bulk is a type of child resource that handles a dynamic number of resources.
 For example, if you want to create many ConfigMaps based on some value in your custom resource.
 To use bulk resources set `bulk` flag of `childResource` to `true`.
 For now, **only** `resourceTemplate` is allowed in bulk resources, where you specify a yaml that contains a list of resources under `items` key.
 As for non-bulk resources, all the related resources, parent and other child resources which this resource `dependsOn`, are available in the template.
+Naturally, only one kind of resource is allowed in the generated resource list.

 In the following sample, the number of created `ConfigMaps` is based on the `replicas` value from the `.spec` of the custom resource: